 Some time ago, we were delivering a handful of courses every year to a global software company.
 We would fly out to their sites in places like Munich, Utrecht, and Cape Town, to deliver on-site classes.
 Their employees would wait until enough people within a reasonable distance wanted a class, and then it would be scheduled, with many people flying in from around Europe.
-After a while, we were approached by the learning and development (L&D) department with a request – could we deliver these classes in a live virtual classroom?
+After a while, we were approached by the learning and development (L&D) department with a request – could we deliver these classes in a live virtual classroom (LVC)?

 One of the best reasons to make a change to a product or service is in response to a customer request.
-So, we worked with the organisation to select eight students who would be willing to take part in an experiment to run a Professional Scrum Master class via LVC.
+So, we worked with the organisation to select students who would be willing to take part in an experiment to run a certified class via LVC.
 With a group of engaged and enthusiastic students, the class was broadly successful.
 Feedback was good, the client was happy, and we gradually evolved our delivery practices, rolled out new courses, and collected data on the effectiveness of this way of learning.

 Now, after several years, we can share some insights and data to help students, L&D departments, and trainers choose whether live virtual classrooms are right for them.

 The basics: what is a live virtual classroom?